gazebo-tooling/setup-gazebo/README.md

 ## Overview

-The `setup-gazebo` GitHub Action sets up an environment to install a Gazebo release in a compatible Ubuntu distribution.
-The action requires a Gazebo release name as an input for the `required-gazebo-distributions` field.
+The `setup-gazebo` GitHub Action sets up an environment to install a Gazebo release in the platform of choice.
+The action takes in the following parameters as input:

-It is recommended to use the `setup-gazebo` action inside a Docker container due to the flaky nature of GitHub actions Linux workers.
+- `required-gazebo-distributions`: A **required** parameter that specifies the Gazebo distribution to be installed.
+- `use-gazebo-prerelease`: An **optional** parameter to install pre-release binaries from OSRF repository.
+- `use-gazebo-nightly`: An **optional** parameter to install nightly binaries from OSRF repository.

 ## Supported platforms